-The high concentration of our sales within the telecommunications market could result in a significant reduction in sales and negatively affect our profitability if demand for our DC power systems declines within this market.
+The current high concentration of our sales within the telecommunications market could result in a significant reduction in sales and negatively affect our profitability if demand for our DC power systems declines within this market before we are able to make significant inroads with our diversification of markets and customers.

-We expect to be predominately focused on the manufacturing, marketing and sales of DC power systems to telecommunications companies for the foreseeable future.
-We may be unable to shift our business focus away from these activities.
-Accordingly, the emergence of new competing DC power products or lower-cost alternative technologies may reduce the demand for our products.
-A downturn in the demand for our DC power systems within the telecommunications market would likely materially and adversely affect our sales and results of operations.
+Currently, we are predominately focused on the manufacturing, marketing and sales of DC power systems to telecommunications companies.
+We may be unable to shift our business focus away from these activities to other potential markets for our products.
+Accordingly, the emergence of new competing DC power products or lower-cost alternative technologies within the telecommunications market may reduce the demand for our products.
+A downturn in the demand for our DC power systems within this market could materially and adversely affect our sales and results of operations.